ilyabelkin/HappyBee/README.md

 ## Contributing

 Any feedback is welcome.
-Please open an issue or submit a PR.
+Please open an issue or submit a PR

 ## License

-* This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+* This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
 * Use of the ecobee API is subject to separate [licensing terms](https://www.ecobee.com/home/developer/api/introduction/licensing-agreement.shtml)

 ## Acknowledgments

 * [DD-WRT community](https://www.dd-wrt.com/phpBB2/) for the messenger.sh
 * Peter Mander for his amazing [Relative to Absolute Humidity conversion formula](https://carnotcycle.wordpress.com/2012/08/04/how-to-convert-relative-humidity-to-absolute-humidity/)
-* [Victor Mendonca](https://github.com/victorbrca) for the original Wemo Control Bash script that I adapted to BusyBox/Ash.
+* [Victor Mendonca](https://github.com/victorbrca) for the original Wemo Control Bash script that I also adapted to BusyBox/Ash